guillaumek/DoctrineCouchODMModule/README.md

 # Doctrine CouchDB ODM Module for Zend Framework 2

-The DoctrineCouchDBODMModule integrates Doctrine 2 CouchDB ODM with Zend Framework 2 quickly and easily.
+The DoctrineCouchODMModule integrates Doctrine 2 CouchDB ODM with Zend Framework 2 quickly and easily.
 The following features are intended to work out of the box:

   - CouchDB support